Container Registry FAQs

 IONOS Cloud Container Registry is a managed service that provides users with a dedicated Docker registry or multiple registries as part of their contract.
 This enables them to host their own Docker images without the need for an external provider (such as Docker Hub).

-The following are a few limitations of the IONOS Container Registry:
+Following are a few limitations for the IONOS Container Registry:

 - You cannot choose your encryption keys (Trust-No-One) when encrypting data at rest; the Container Registry platform manages the keys.

 - There is no way to grant repository access permissions to push, pull and/or delete from a specific repository.

 - There is no security scanning service so that you can receive feedback when the artifacts are exposed to a security risk.

 - An unauthenticated user will not be able to access the registry contents.

 - To have a registry, you need authentication and authorization, and the registry's contents must not be accessible to unauthenticated users.

 All container registries are available on the public internet but cannot be accessed without a token with the correct rights.